VIDA-NYU/domain-discovery-d4/README.md

   --signatures=<file> [default: 'signatures.txt.gz']
 ```

 The robust signature step starts by computing context signatures for each term.
 A *context signature* is a vector containing similarities of a term with all other terms in the dataset.
 Elements in the context signature are sorted in decreasing order of similarity.
+The `--sim` parameter specifies the similarity function that is used to create the context signature. the following similarity functions are currently supported:

+- JI: Jaccard-Index similarity between the sets of columns that two equivalence classes.
+- LOGJI: Logarithm of the Jaccard-Index similarity
+- TF-ICF: Weighted Jaccard-Index similarity.
+The weights for each term are computed using a tf-idf-like measure.

 For signature robustification the context signature is first divided into blocks of elements based on the idea of consecutive steepest drop , i.e., the maximum difference between consecutive elements in the sorted context signature.
+The `--ignoreMinorDrop` parameter can be used to avoid splitting the context signature in too many blocks based on irrelevant steepest drops in regions of low variablility.
+A minor drop is detected if the next steepest drop is smaller than the difference of the elements in the block that preceeds the drop.
+If the `--ignoreMinorDrop` parameter is `true` all remaining elements will be placed in a single final block if a minor drop occurs.

-We then prune all blocks starting from *noisy block* and only retain blocks that occur before that noisy block.
+D4 then prunes all blocks starting from *noisy block* and only retains blocks that occur before that noisy block.
 There are three different strategies to identify the noisy block (controlled via the `--robustifier` parameter):

 - COMMON-COLUMN: The noisy block is the first block where **NOT** all terms in the block occur together in at least one column.
 The motivation here is that blocks are supposed to represent subsets of domains that a term belongs to.
 A block that contains terms that never occur to gether in at least one column is likely to contains terms that do not belong to the same domain.
 - IGNORE-LAST: Keeps all blocks except the last block.
 The only exception is if the context signature contains only a single block.
 This pruning strategy is particularly intended to be used in combination with `--ignireMinorDrop=true`.
 If a minor drop is detected all remaining elements in the context signature are placed in a single (final) block.